COVID-19 Response and Recovery

 American Rescue Plan Financial Report

 Pierce County's COVID-19 Response and Recovery Report provides insight into the County's pandemic response efforts in 2021 and 2022.
 Information is provided on expenditures, American Rescue Plan funding allocations, and service level indicators for programs being provided to Pierce County residents and businesses.

 COVID-19 Response Expenditures

-The expenditure charts provides expenditure information for 2021 and 2022 on the County's COVID-19 response and recovery programs and services.
+The expenditure charts provide expenditure information from 2021 to 2023 on the County's COVID-19 response and recovery programs and services.
 Expenditures reflect funding received from multiple federal and state grants, and other pandemic relief grant funding.

 American Rescue Plan Allocations